Quattro04/my-portfolio-nuxt2/content/blog/2023-05-27-serving-mp3-file-with-node-js-using-range-header.md

 Range bytes=0-500
 ```

 T﻿he client here wants first 500 bytes of the song instead of the whole song.
-Let's do that next.
+Let's implement our endpoint to return the amount of bytes that user requests.

 ```javascript
 const rangeArr = range.split('=')[1].split('-'); // Parse start and end bytes from Range header in an array